-These are 6 exercises to help to improve your balance and your muscle strength.
+These are 7 exercises to help to improve your balance and your muscle strength.

-Try to complete them all, unless instructed otherwise by your Otago Exercise Programme Leader.
+Complete them all, unless instructed by your Otago Exercise Leader.

 If you choose to do the exercises throughout the day, do a little march first to warm yourself up and prepare for exercise.